johnno1962/SwiftTrace/README.md

     SwiftTrace.include( "TestClass" )
     SwiftTrace.exclude( ".getter" )

-These methods must be classed before you start the trace as they are applied during the "Swizzle".
+These methods must be called before you start the trace as they are applied during the "Swizzle".

 If you want to further process output you can define a custom tracing class: